I want to allocate memory to work as a swap file in an Amazon Elastic Compute Cloud (Amazon EC2) instance. How do I do that?

 Create a swap file

-1. Use the dd command to create a swap file on the root file system, where "bs" is the block size and "count" is the number of blocks.
-In this example the swap file is 4 GB:
+1. Use the dd command to create a swap file on the root file system.
+In the command, bs is the block size and count is the number of blocks.
+The size of the swap file is the block size option multiplied by the count option in the dd command.
+Adjust these values to determine the desired swap file size.

 2. Update the read and write permissions for the swap file: